Skip to contents

 Value

-A list of logical vectors indicating which points are kept in each trial if all_trials is TRUE; otherwise, a single logical vector indicating the points kept in the best trial.
+A list of logical vectors indicating which points are kept in each trial if all_trials is TRUE; otherwise, a list with a single logical vector indicating the points kept in the best trial.

 Examples